 Whether you’re in Madrid for a day, for a weekend or for longer than that, you’re off to a great time.
 The bustling Spanish capital city has tons of activities for everyone who visits it.
-No matter your preferences, we’ll help you discover well-known as well as uncover hidden gems to occupy your time in Madrid.
+No matter your preferences, I’ll help you discover well-known as well as uncover hidden gems to occupy your time in Madrid.
 Whether you’re a foodie, an intellectual, a party animal, a shopaholic, or someone who simply wants to be in nature while in the city, you’ll find suitable suggestions in this guide with the best things to do in Madrid in one day!

 Reach the Centre of Madrid at the Puerta del Sol

 Visiting the Puerta del Sol (literally, Gate of the Sun) is a must for those venturing through the streets of Madrid.
 It’s the official central point of the city, even though it once was one of the gates surrounding it.
 Many well-known streets of the capital meet at this point, including Mayor and Alcalá.
 From here, you may easily get to most of the points of interest that we recommend you visit during your stay in Madrid.

 At the Puerta del Sol, three monuments stand out: the fairly recent statue of King Carlos III, the El Oso y El Madroño statue, and the Casa de Correos.
 The El Oso y El Madroño statue is a reminder of what the area in which Madrid was built used to look like – with bears (in Spanish, osos) and arbutus (in Spanish, madroños).
 The Casa de Correos is a beautiful building known for its architectural style and for the “kilometre 0” plaque that is found in front of it.

 The Spanish New Year festivities reach its apex at this location with the chiming of the clock’s bells.
 If you happen to be visiting Madrid around that time of year, make sure you visit the square at midnight or watch the live TV transmission.